SAIL-UA/okn.github.io/01-index.md

 ## Project Overview

-RuralKG’s layered architecture comprises several key stages:
+Instead of a single dataset, RuralKG is dedicated to providing reliable and reusable datasets for all the components of the RuralKG pipeline.
+Datasets from different layers represent different aspects and readiness of the knowledge representation.

 1. **Extended CSV Generation:**
    Raw data from federal codebooks (e.g., NSDUH) is processed into an extended CSV format, capturing rich, structured information.
+This approach utilizes the structure of the codebooks that the most vital variable section in the codebook is organized in a table-like pattern.

+   The scripts and methods for the extended CSV generation are available at [02-pdf-to-csv](02-pdf-to-csv.md).

+   One generated extended CSV file for NSDUH 2022 codebook is available at [data/NSDUH_2022_codebook.csv](data/NSDUH_2022_codebook.csv).

 2. **Ontology & Knowledge Graph Construction:**
    The CSV data is used to build an ontology and a comprehensive knowledge graph that interconnects disparate data sources.